yduf/yduf.github.io/_posts/2025-05-08-share-power-xpra.md

 The window's pixels are kept in GPU buffers and so re-painting the window can be done quickly and efficiently.

 This is in no way related to the OpenGL capabilities of the server.

+Look for info on client (it's on by default)